mbar0075/Image-Classification-Object-Detection-and-Segmentation/README.md

 # Image Classification, Object Detection and Segmentation

-This repository contains applications of state-of-the-art models for both image classification and object detection.
+This repository contains applications of state-of-the-art models for Image Classification, Object Detection and Segmentation.

 ## Table of Contents
 - [Image Classification, Object Detection and Segmentation](#image-classification-object-detection-and-segmentation)